 The total resource cost of an observation is proportional to the exposure time.
-The distribution of RC values as a function of ecliptic latitude for observations from the previous nine observing Cycles is shown in Figure 1.
+The distribution of RC values as a function of ecliptic latitude for observations since Cycle 14 is shown in Figure 1.
 This figure can be used to compare with values provided by the RC calculator for a given target.
 While the plot is truncated at a value of 900, larger values have been obtained for very long and/or highly constrained observations.

-Based on historical total RC values for the most recent Cycles, along with assessments of planning difficulties in these Cycles, the total RC budget for Cycle 23 is anticipated to be approximately 27,500.
+Based on historical total RC values for the most recent Cycles, along with assessments of planning difficulties in these Cycles, the total RC budget for Cycle 25 is anticipated to be approximately 27,500.
 This value will be revised prior to peer review, based on most recent estimates of available time for the GO program.